IGDERZEN-Zakaria/Spring-Security/README.md

 we use ant matchers to white-list some uri with security

-by adding index.html inside static folder and whitelisting the route of index we don't need to specify the username and the password
+by adding index.html inside static folder and whitelisting the route of index, we don't need to specify the username and the password

 ![index.png](images%2Findex.png)